MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/listview-and-gridview.md

 - [ScrollViewer.VerticalScrollMode](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.scrollviewer.verticalscrollmode) to **Disabled**
 - [ScrollViewer.VerticalScrollBarVisibility](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.scrollviewer.verticalscrollbarvisibility) to **Hidden**

+> [!IMPORTANT]
-> **Note**&nbsp;&nbsp;These examples are shown with the list view width unconstrained, so the horizontal scrollbars are not shown.
+> These examples are shown with the list view width unconstrained, so the horizontal scrollbars are not shown.
 If you run this code, you can set `Width="180"` on the ListView to make the scrollbars show.

 **XAML**
 ```xml